-Burning Permits are available at Fire Station #1 (101 10th Ave N) Monday through Friday, 8:00 a.m. - 4:30 p.m. or you can mail a permit application into the station with a check following the instructions below under "Recreational Burning" and we will mail or email the permit to you within a few days.
+Burning Permits are available by filling out the on-line application, in person at Fire Station #1 (101 10th Ave N) Monday through Friday, 8:00 a.m. - 4:30 p.m. or you can mail a permit application into the station with a check following the instructions below under "Recreational Burning" and we will mail or email the permit to you within a few days.

 (Tank, Fire Protection System Installation, Fireworks, etc.)

 Burning Citation Appeal Form

 Agricultural Burning: Applicant MUST be zoned Agricultural.
 An agricultural permit gives permission to burn dried leaves, brush, and untreated scrap lumber, subject to all the terms and conditions contained in the permit.
 You CANNOT burn any material other than that permitted, including, but not limited to, treated lumber, debris, or refuse material.
 Burning is permitted, in accordance with the terms of the permit, for a five-day period.
 Applicants can apply for this permit in person at Fire Station 1 or fill out the application form and mail it with a check to Fire Station 1.

 Applicants can apply for the Recreational Burning Permit on-line, in person at Fire Station 1 or fill out the application form and mail it with a check to Fire Station 1.
 Permits are not required for cooking meals on gas or charcoal grills.
 See city ordinance for specifics regarding grills on balconies or patios.